 Students on the Portland Campus are focused on nursing and health care.
 As a transfer-only campus, the student body is more diverse in regard to age and educational and experiential backgrounds.
 Despite a smaller percentage living on campus, the size of classes and the campus makes for a close-knit and supportive community.
 Students are involved on campus and in the community through student government, clubs and activities sponsored by the college throughout the year.

-As an online program, students in the Division of Continuing Education are a diverse group.
+As an online program, students in Online and Continuing Education are a diverse group.
 As a member of the Linfield community; however, students have access to the Linfield libraries, and for those in close proximity to campus, access to Linfield events.
-DCE students are also invited to participate in the college’s commencement with students from the McMinnville and Portland Campuses.
+OCE students are also invited to participate in the college’s commencement with students from the McMinnville and Portland Campuses.